GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravprisms.rst

 .. _-L:

 **-L**\ *base*
-    Give name of the base grid surface for a layer we wish to fill with prisms, or give a constant *z*-level [0].
+    Give name of the base surface grid for a layer we wish to approximate with prisms, or give a constant *z*-level [0].

 .. _-M: